NORTHCAROLINA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 While third-party sites offer such services, they are not government sponsored entities, and record availability may vary on these sites when compared to government sources.

-What Are North Carolina Judgment Records?
+What Shows Up on North Carolina Judgment Records?

 North Carolina judgment records describe the outcome of a criminal or civil case following a trial or court's review of the case facts.
 The North Carolina Public Records Law makes this document open to residents and interested members of the public.
 The primary requirements to obtain judgment records in North Carolina are for requesters to possess the necessary case identifying details and pay the associated fees.

 Requesters may then visit the clerk's office and submit a request for the court record, specifying the judgment record as the document of interest.
 Upon retrieving the record, the requester may obtain a regular copy or certified copy of the judgment record, depending on the document's intended use.
-Another way to obtain judgment records is to use self-service terminals at the courthouse to search for cases and obtain copies of case files.
+Another way to get judgment records is to use self-service terminals at the courthouse to search for cases and obtain copies of case files.
 The system will return available court records, and the searcher may print the documents of interest.

 North Carolina judgment records contain various information, depending on the nature of the case.
 Generally, a typical judgment record contains the litigants' names, the judge's name, and the judgment date.
 More importantly, the document will describe the charges or civil dispute and the court's decision following a trial or examination of the case facts.

-What are North Carolina Bankruptcy Records?
+Are North Carolina Bankruptcy Records Public?

 North Carolina Bankruptcy Records are publicly accessible financial records of individuals, businesses, and organizations that have filed for bankruptcy.
 In North Carolina, bankruptcy documents are not sealed; all records are deemed public.
 Individuals or businesses may file for bankruptcy in the following United States Federal Courts in North Carolina: the Western, Eastern, and Middle Districts of North Carolina Bankruptcy Courts.
 Members of the public may obtain certified document copies from the Clerk’s Office but must pay a copying and processing charge in advance.
 Additionally, interested parties can register for electronic access to case information via the PACER Service, enabling them to print documents independently.